 He’s actually begging me to just let the doll in our family because she’s haunting us out of loneliness.
 He’s concerned that she doesn’t have any friends.

 His kindness is worlds larger than any fears he might have.

 I like seeing their imaginations at work.

 They are trying to solve the mystery of the doll and I love that, that they’re actively doing something to solve their problem rather than just being scared about it.

 I think any positive memories you can give your kids from childhood are important, they’re going to remember the good things, the happy times.

 I want my kids to have lots of happy times to remember.”

 This story was submitted to Love What Matters by Natasha Hudarovich of Apollo, Pennsylvania.
-Follow Doll in the Hall on Facebook here.
-Submit your story here, and be sure to subscribe to our best love stories here.
+Follow Doll in the Hall on Facebook.
+Be sure to subscribe to our free email newsletter for our best love stories.